nextapps-de/flexsearch/README.md

 // --> [2, 1]
 ```

 The first index returns ID 1 in the first slot for the best pick, because matched terms are closer to the document root.
-The 2nd index has context enabled and returns the ID 2 in the first slot, because of the distance between terms.
+The 2nd index has context enabled and returns the ID 2 in the first slot, because of the shorter distance between terms.

 ### Context Options